A prerequisite is a course or condition that must be completed/met prior to enrollment in another specified course.

 For visiting students, permission numbers can be used to override course prerequisites (although professors may need proof of completion/fulfillment of that requirement).
 For more information on permission numbers, see below.

 All Open University students are required to obtain and use a permission number to enroll themselves in any course.
-To request a permission number, please complete the Open University Course Request Form for each individual desired course section.
+To request a permission number, please complete the Open University Course Request Form (currently unavailable, please check back later) for each individual desired course section.
 Submitting a request does not guarantee permission to enroll.
 Open university students may attend the first class meeting of the course they wish to add to revisit their request for a permission number from the instructor.
 Online course pages will be available via Canvas on the Public Course Index.

 - Permission numbers can only be used once.
 Therefore, make sure to have your payment information handy at the time of registration, as you will only have 24 hours at the time of enrollment to pay for your courses.

 - All unused permission numbers become inactive on Friday of the third week of the semester.